Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 ### Which rendering API should I use?

 Ideally only Vulkan or OpenGL should be used.
 OpenGL ES is only partially supported because it disables shader based effects which this mod relies heavily upon, even on its most faithful settings.
 It should only be used as a compromise if your hardware has problems running on the other backends.

+### What GZDoom compatibility settings should I use?

+The defaults are compatflags = 0 and compatflags2 = 256.
+Resetting them to Default is also fine.
+Be careful with changing them to Strict, as they will cause some map triggers to not work.

 ### There's too many settings in the Features menu, what does each one mean?